Why study Animal Behaviour at Liverpool John Moores University?

 This module enables you to examine different methods used for animal censuses and surveys, including sampling techniques.
 Residential fieldwork is included.

 The aim of this module is to evaluate the behaviour and welfare of companion animals.
 The module focuses mainly on dogs, specialising in the varied roles our companion animals are faced with in modern society and the impacts these may have on their welfare.

 The research project will be in any area appropriate to your programme of study on a topic of your choice.
 The module provides an opportunity for you to independently develop and demonstrate project planning, time-management and organisational inter-personal skills, along with scientific and practical working methods in a research or applied context.

-Advances in Animal Behaviour
+Applied Animal Behaviour

-This module provides an in-depth discussion of selected topical issues in animal behaviour.
+This module provides an in-depth discussion of selected topical issues in applied animal behaviour.
 The module demonstrates how research in animal behaviour can be used to inform management of animals in a range of contexts.

 Advanced Field Skills Expedition

 This module provides an introduction to biological issues in ecosystems during a residential field trip abroad.
 You will critically evaluate biological issues in selected habitats and design and carry out field-based studies to investigate biological questions.

 Animal Learning and Cognition

 This module enables you to investigate learning and cognition in animals and link these abilities to the ecological and social environment of an individual and species.
 Animal learning and cognition is discussed with respect to current (proximate factors) and evolutionary conditions (ultimate factors).